-Tip and Accommodation in Bicheno
+Tips and Accommodation in Bicheno

 Are you getting to Tasmania from Melbourne or Sydney?
 If it's Melbourne stay here for a night close to St. Kilda and watch their huge penguin colony at day and night.

-It is a marvelous experience; to see penguins in small groups arriving ashore, walking and jumping up the hill to their burrows.
+It is a marvelous experience; to see penguins in small groups arriving ashore, walking and jumping up the rocks to their burrows.
 If you are lucky and don't move, they walk close to you and pass by to get back to their nests.
 We had rented a house where penguins nest in the garden close to Cod Rock Point.

 In the evening, we went outside with red headlights!! only and we were waiting on a huge rock that the penguins come ashore.
 Don’t block their way!
 If they are scared it is better to leave.
 We spotted them spectacular jumping from one rock to the next.
 Later on, we heard them in the garden.
 The next evening, due to heavy rainfall we stayed inside the house with switched off lights.
 They are so cute to watch while walking through the garden to their burrows.

 It is possible to book a penguin night tour in Bicheno to watch them up close.
 The guides have a huge knowledge and they let you know how to observe the Fairy Penguins without disturbing!